 That’s not too surprising.

 But we’ve also got one or two feature colours listed that we’ve painted on dressers, rocking chairs and some smaller items.
 Most are eggshell finishes that we prefer to work with.
 They have something like a 20% sheen.
-They are easy to work with and they have a good drying time.
-They also take both the neutral and the coloured waxes very well.
+But, they are easy to work with and they have a good drying time.
+And, of course, they also take both the neutral and the coloured waxes very well.

 The exceptions are the Annie Sloan chalk paints that have a matt finish but do take a neutral-coloured wax overlay very well.
 Dark waxes don’t seem to work quite so well with the lighter colours in the Annie Sloan paint range.